Reversible Numeric Composite Key (RNCK): Partially Reversible Encoding

 \section{Partially Reversible Encoding}

 To overcome the RNCK capacity limitation, it is sometimes possible to adopt multiple encoding schemas that are indicated by bit flags.

 For example, in VariantKey \citep{Asuni473744}, some input variants may exceed the REF+ALT binary section capacity.
 This is true for only about 0.4\% of the records in the reference dataset.
 In these rare cases, the least significant bit (LSB) is set to 1 and the remaining 30 bits are filled with a hash value that is used as a key for a relatively small lookup table.
 This alternate encoding is a good compromise because it is rarely used and still preserves some of the RNCK properties, such as the ability to sort and search the variants by chromosome (first binary section) and position (second binary section).
+When the overflow key set is static, the auxiliary lookup table can be indexed with a minimal perfect hash function to avoid collisions in that table layer while keeping direct addressing \citep{botelho2007simple}.

+For this partial mode, operational semantics should be explicit: \begin{enumerate} \item \textbf{Collision handling.} If the overflow hash is not collision-free by construction, collisions must be resolved by deterministic secondary checks on stored normalized suffix attributes. \item \textbf{Lookup miss behavior.} A miss for a flagged key must be treated as a decoding failure (not silent fallback), with application-level handling defined in advance. \item \textbf{Integrity and versioning.} The overflow table and encoder version must be coupled; decoding requires the matching table snapshot. \item \textbf{Static vs evolving overflow sets.} Static sets may use MPHF-backed direct lookup, while evolving sets require updatable hash-index structures and migration procedures. \end{enumerate}